Best Postnatal Massage at Naturally Heaven Therapy, Newcastle

 When Can A New Mother Start Postpartum Massage?

-You may start receiving postpartum massages as soon as you feel comfortable.
+You may start receiving postpartum massages from 10 weeks.
 Your therapists will position you comfortably if your abdomen or breasts are sore.

 What Positions Are Safe In Postpartum Massage?